Ask our Experts, we're here to help!

 A typical (meaning stock) 12-volt automotive ignition system operates by taking in a low voltage with high current from the car’s battery and changing it into a higher voltage with lower current to jump the spark plug gap to propagate combustion in the cylinder.
 This process of changing low voltage to high voltage, called induction, takes place in the coil.
 From there, the high voltage spark is transferred to the distributor and on to a spark plug wire which must deliver the spark to the cylinder that is coming up on the compression stroke.

 The best way to define the primary components is that they are the parts that deal with the low voltage from the battery (the 12-volt side).
 Note that all of these parts use conventional wiring, since they’re carrying lower voltages (except the battery cables that connect to the starter and alternator).
 This includes the battery itself, the ignition switch, a switching device and the wiring that connects to the coil’s negative and positive terminals.
-The coil works both sides of the fence since it is the point where the primary and secondary systems meet as it takes a high voltage in but sends out a high voltage spark.
+The coil works both sides of the fence since it is the point where the primary and secondary systems meet as it takes a low voltage in but sends out a high voltage spark.

 The spark plug wire that connects the coil to the center terminal of the distributor (called the coil wire) is where the secondary side of the ignition begins.
 In stock systems, there is generally anywhere from 10,000 – 20,000 volts bolting through this wire.
 This spark zips through the wire and transfers to the rotor tip and then jumps across a small gap to another cap terminal.
 From there it moves out of the cap, through a spark plug wire, and finally across the spark plug gap.
 It is important to note that these secondary components, the cap, rotor and wires, are maintenance parts.
 Depending on your use, they should be inspected at least once every cruise season and numerous times during a race system.
 More of each of these components and systems is found through our website.